geophile/marcel/README.md

 ---------

 As shown above, a number of operators, like `map` and `select`, take Python functions as command-line arguments.
-Functions can also be invoked to provide function arguments.
+Functions can also be invoked to obtain the value of an environment variable.
 For example, to list the contents of your home directory, you could write:

 ```shell script